Nworie River

 The Nworie River is a river in Nigeria that passes through Owerri and drains into the Otamiri River at Nekede.
 The length of the river from its source to its confluence is 9.2 km.
-The river is heavily polluted; in 2017 the local government issues warnings against using water from the river.
+The river is heavily polluted; in 2017 the local government issued warnings against using water from the river.
+In order to increase the state's supply of electricity, the formal President of Nigeria, Muhammadu Buhari approved the conceptual design of a proposed power producing facility near the Nworie River in Owerri, the capital of Imo.